 However, WordPress isn’t really a set it and forget it platform.
 You’ll still need to actively manage your website.

 With so many different features, functions, and add-ons to take advantage of, it can be a bit overwhelming at times.
 But don’t let yourself get distracted.
-If you follow these 10 simple WordPress tips that I’ve outlined above, your site performance will improve.
+If you follow these ten simple WordPress tips that we’ve outlined above, your site performance will improve.